-Market Condition Recommended Price Adjustment <25% of block capacity has Cost-based REC price for the been awarded at end of Market Gondition following year is automatically Recommended Price Augustinent specific revenue requirement 25% to <50% of block capacity has been awarded at end of prior program year Cost-based REC price for the following year is automatically increased by 7.5% of the block-specific revenue requirement 25% to <50% of block capsoly that she of block at apacing has become any leaf at end of prior program year yearoistabasedaREGlyriceforsted by 7.6000000000000000000000000000000000000 50% to 75% of block Cost-baseel/REGeprecquioenthenfollowing >75% to 100% of block capacity has been awarded at end of prior program year No REC price adjustment >/5% to 100% of block capacity has been awayded at 6% to 100% of per awayded at 6% to 100% of block Size If "Waitlisted Capacity" is Cost-based RFC aprice for the following year is automatically decreased by 5% of the block-specific Cost-based RFC or the following If "Waitlisted Capacity" is >100% on top of Program Year Block Size Cost-based REC price for the following year is automatically decreased by 10% of the block-specific revenue requirement Year Block Size 10% of the block-specific revenue requirement
+Market Condition Recommended Price Adjustment <25% of block capacity has been awarded at end of prior program year Cost-based REC price for the following year is automatically increased by 10% of the block-specific revenue requirement 25% to <50% of block capacity has been awarded at end of prior program year Cost-based REC price for the following year is automatically increased by 7.5% of the block-specific revenue requirement 50% to 75% of block capacity has been awarded at end of prior program year Cost-based REC price for the following year is automatically increased by 5% of the block-specific revenue requirement >75% to 100% of block capacity has been awarded at end of prior program year No REC price adjustment If "Waitlisted Capacity" is 50% to 100% on top of the Program Year Block Size Cost-based REC price for the following year is automatically decreased by 5% of the block-specific revenue requirement If "Waitlisted Capacity" is >100% on top of Program Year Block Size Cost-based REC price for the following year is automatically decreased by 10% of the block-specific revenue requirement

 Stakeholder feedback received in June 2023 after the release of the SEA Report revealed strongly differing views on whether a market-based adjustment should be implemented.
-The Agency also notes a timing challenge in that REC prices are determined several months prior to the beginning of a Program Yearprogram year (and thus the end of the prior Program Yearprogram year) and thus the market conditions would not be known at the time REC prices are set.
+The Agency also notes a timing challenge in that REC prices are determined several months prior to the beginning of a Program Year (and thus the end of the prior Program Year) and thus the market conditions would not be known at the time REC prices are set.
 Nonetheless, the Agency believes that a market-based price adjustment approach must be considered, consistent with prior Commission orders.
-While this draft 2024 Plan does not propose the utilization of a market-based price approach, the Agency welcomes suggestions on whether and how to implement such an approach through public comments.